Unter den Linden, Second Life (Source: J. Yardley, goo.gl/uUavuM, under CC BY-SA 3.0 licence)

 For now, traditional virtual worlds continue to offer some opportunities for immersive, situated learning in a simulated environment.
 In a virtual world like Second Life, students can visit museums and galleries whose layouts match those of their real-world counterparts.
 They can visit simulations to learn about everything from the structure of molecules to customs in Ancient Rome.
 They can practise skills in areas ranging from patient-doctor consultations to urban design, building up confidence before embarking on real-world encounters or entering real-world scenarios.
 Given the linguistic nature of most avatar-to-avatar interactions, there is potential for language learning, with effective communication depending also on the development of digital literacies.
 There has been some discussion of the importance of situated cognition, based on the notion that embodiment has a major impact on the way we learn.
 Although avatars’ bodies, like virtual worlds themselves, are simulated, it may be that even simulated embodiment affects the nature of the learning that takes place.
 Related research is taking place in gaming environments, which combine many of the features of virtual worlds with game-oriented goals, as noted above.
 Machinima movies made in virtual worlds or gaming environments may also have educational value in presenting new perspectives on their subject matter.

-Some virtual worlds can be accessed on the web, though others, including Second Life, still require users to download specialised (but generally free) software.
-For more information about Second Life, take a look at the Second Life YouTube channel, and for more information on education in Second Life, see Second Life’s Education page, the Second Life Wiki’s sections on Education and Second Life Education, or the Second Life for Educators Facebook Group.
+For more information about Second Life, which can now be accessed either in a web browser on a desktop or laptop computer or via dedicated software downloaded by users, take a look at the Second Life YouTube channel, and for more information on education in Second Life, see Second Life’s Education page (which requires a login), the Second Life Wiki’s sections on Education and Second Life Education, or the Second Life for Educators Facebook Group.

-Other virtual worlds include Decentraland, There, and the live events-based Sansar; note that Twinity went offline in 2021, and AltspaceVR was closed down in 2023.
-Meta is currently experimenting in this space with its Horizon Worlds.
+Other virtual worlds include Decentraland, Meta’s Horizon, There, and the live events-based Sansar; note that Twinity went offline in 2021, and AltspaceVR was closed down in 2023.
 There are some virtual worlds for children, which typically roll virtual world, social networking and gaming features into a single platform; these include Habbo (formerly Habbo Hotel) and Whyville; note that the formerly popular Club Penguin/Club Penguin Island was closed down in 2017/2018, and Moshi Monsters was closed down in 2019.
 Although Teen Second Life was discontinued in 2011, teens can enter Second Life subject to certain restrictions.

 There has been some educational interest in the multi-platform OpenSimulator, where users can create their own customised virtual worlds; other platforms for creating virtual worlds include Activeworlds, Kitely and Multiverse.
 There is some possible overlap with game creation platforms, as covered on the gaming page of this site.

-New AI-powered tools for generating virtual worlds (or virtual reality experiences) from images are on the horizon, with one early development in this space being from World Labs.
+New AI-powered tools for generating virtual worlds (or virtual reality experiences) are on the horizon, with one early development in this space being from World Labs, which can generate a virtual world from an image.

 Latest on Edublogs